 We have two levels of membership.

-Associate Membership: This is an entry level membership ($150 for four months) that allows you to join in all membership meetings, participate in the conversation and ask all the questions you may have and have access to all our financial records.
+Associate Membership: This is an entry level membership ($150 for two months) that allows you to join in all membership meetings, participate in the conversation and ask all the questions you may have and have access to all our financial records.
 The idea is to allow you a period to get to know us and learn more about the project before you decide whether you would like to make a commitment.

 Equity Membership: If you have decided that cohousing is for you and you like the group, you can step up to an equity position whereby you contribute $30,000 toward the purchase of your unit.
 This makes you a shareholder in the development company and as well as a director.
-As we move closer to the construction date, we will all be contributing additional funds totalling 15 to 20 percent of the value of the unit we have selected to purchase.
+As we move closer to the construction date, we will all be contributing additional funds totaling 15 to 20 percent of the value of the unit we have selected to purchase.
 All funds go toward building the project.

 No member of Compass Cohousing earns a fee, stipend nor pittance.
 We do this because we know how and where we want to live are we are willing to put in the time and energy to make it happen.